InboundLabsI/per-react-components/README.md

 ### 2. Add script and styles

-Upload js and css files add add it to the page:
+Upload js and css files from `dist` folder, and add it to the page:

 ```
 <link href="permobil-navigator-components.css" rel="stylesheet" />